dfirsov/easycrypt-zk-code/case_studies/FiatShamir/README.md

 # Fiat-Shamir protocol

 The language of Fiat-Shamir protocol consists of quadratic residues.
-An element $s \in \mathbb{Z}/n\mathbb{Z}$ is a quadratic residue if there exists $w$ so that $s=w^2$ and $s$ is invertible.\footnote{In this section the multipication must be understood as a ring multiplication.} In Fiat-Shamir protocol the prover tries to convince a verifier that a statement is quadratic residue and it knows the witness.
+An element $s \in \mathbb{Z}/n\mathbb{Z}$ is a quadratic residue if there exists $w$ so that $s=w^2$ and $s$ is invertible.
+Here, the multipication must be understood as a ring multiplication.
+In Fiat-Shamir protocol the prover tries to convince a verifier that a statement is quadratic residue and it knows the witness.

 ## Protocol description
 Let us give an informal protocol description.
 The protocol starts by the prover generating a random invertible ring element $r$ and sending its square $a = r^2$ to the verifier.
 The verifier receives the commitment $a$ and replies with a random bit $b$ as a challenge.
 The prover replies with $z = w^br$.
 Finally, the verifier accepts if $z^2 = s^ba$ and $a$ is invertible.